ndextools/ndex-morphcs/docs/developer-notes.md

 1. Insure that Java and Maven programs are installed.

-2. Download the `ndex-object-model` and `ndndex-java-client` dependencies into their own project directories.
+2. Download the `ndex-object-model` and `ndndex-java-client` dependencies from their respective GitHub repositories and placed into their own project directories.
 From each respective project directory, enter the following command from a Terminal or Command Shell.
 Start first with the ndex-object-model dependency, and next with the ndex-java-client dependency.
 ```text
 mvn clean install
 ```
-This should result in these two NDEx Maven dependencies to be installed into the Maven .M2 local repository.
+This should result in the two NDEx dependencies to be installed into the Maven .M2 local repository.

 3. Clone or download this application's GitHub repository to yet another project directory.